eclipse-archived/codewind-docs/docs/_documentations/gettingstarted-overview.md

 Both the remote configuration and browser-based configuration of Codewind use the cloud's resources to build and run your application.
 Codewind uses [Kubernetes](https://kubernetes.io/) container orchestration applications, including [OpenShift](https://www.openshift.com/), to build and run your Docker-containerised applications on the cloud.

-Continue to learn about each of these configurations by selecting the relevant section:
+Continue to learn about each of these configurations by clicking one of the following options:

 * [Using Codewind locally](./gettingstarted-overview.html#using-codewind-locally)
 * [Using Codewind remotely](./gettingstarted-overview.html#using-codewind-remotely)